Susan Mooney, MD, MS, FACOG

 Vice President of External Affairs

 Peter Glenshaw joined APD as the Associate Vice President of External Affairs in May 2014.
-He is responsible for all public-facing activity at APD, including fundraising, marketing, communications, volunteers, community health, community relations, and government relations.
+He is responsible for all public-facing activity at APD, including fundraising, marketing, communications, volunteers, community health, community relations, nutrition services, and government relations.

 He brings 25 years of experience as an administrator, fundraiser, and communications professional in higher education, including ten years at both Harvard University and Dartmouth College.